kapilt/cloud-custodian/docs/source/quickstart/index.rst

   $ docker pull cloudcustodian/c7n

 You'll need to export cloud provider credentials to the container when executing.
-One example, If your using environment variables for provider credentials::
+One example, if your using environment variables for provider credentials::

   $ docker run -it \